 Low Ropes Course

 At our low ropes courses, small groups work together to overcome challenges of varying difficulty.
 Every group member plays an important role in achieving the group goal.
 Participants emerge with a greater sense of responsibility for those around them, learn valuable peer communication skills, and find new appreciation for their team members.
-We have two low ropes courses – one near Wyly Lodge and the other in our South Woods – with various elements that range in height from 1-12, feet including the T.P.
+We have two low ropes courses – one near Wyly Lodge and the other in our South Woods – with various elements that range in height from one to 12 feet, including the T.P.
 Shuffle, Mohawk Walk, Wild Woozy, Nitro Crossing, Team Wall, Spider’s Web and Team Traverse, among others.

-Built in 2002, the Wyly Rock Gym is an 900 sq-ft facility with climbing routes for all abilities.
+Built in 2002, the Wyly Rock Gym is a 900 sq-ft facility with climbing routes for all abilities.
 The facility includes a bouldering wall with a loft on top for hanging out, four top ropes, three auto-belay systems and several bolted routes for lead climbing.
 Professional route setters change routes annually.
 The padded, carpeted floor makes landings and lazing around more comfortable.
 If your group is familiar with climbing, the gym can be used with supervision rather than instruction by 100 Elk staff.
-Rock gym sessions led by 100 Elk staff include climbing gear, safety instruction, warm-up bouldering activities, and time for free climbing on top ropes and auto-belays.
+Rock gym sessions led by 100 Elk staff include climbing gear, safety instruction, warm up bouldering activities, and time for free climbing on top ropes and auto-belays.

-Located at Round-Up Ranch, the rock tower is a 35-foot tall simulated-rock structure with a variety of climbs, including four top ropes and one auto-belay system.
+Located at Round-Up Ranch, the rock tower is a 35-ft tall simulated-rock structure with a variety of climbs including four top ropes and one auto-belay system.
 The routes range from beginner-intermediate to difficult.
 Adjacent to the rock tower is a 10-foot bouldering wall, ideal for all levels of climbers.
 Similar to the indoor rock gym, the rock wall can be used with supervision rather than instruction by 100 Elk staff if a group has belaying experience.
 Climbing gear at the location is limited, so we encourage participants to bring their own climbing shoes or ask about rentals from the indoor rock gym.

 Available during the warmer months, our 81,000 sq-ft sports field is ideal for soccer, kickball, Frisbee or group activities such as team building and name games.
 This fenced-in, grass field is located at Sky Valley Ranch, adjacent to Wyly Lodge and walking distance from nearby cabins.
 For inspiration, we have a nearby shed with a selection of sports balls, cones and other supplies for outdoor games.
 For sports team rentals, we encourage teams to bring their own gear.